clickataxi/api-documentation/index.md

 #### Example request

 Creates a pre-booking of a medium sized taxi for Christmas Eve.
 A `pickup` structure may include a `placeRef` attribute instead of a full address in case you want to book at a [Point Of Interest](#nearby_places).
-Client is bringing a child so a child seat is requested.
+Client is bringing a child so a child seat is requested as a service too.

 	curl https://api.clickataxi.com/clients/9535253/bookings \
 		-H 'Authorization: Token token="1111a3bb8d4a40f08065e640621fee63"' \
 		-H 'Accept: application/vnd.clickataxi.v2+json' \
 		-H 'Content-type: application/json' \
-		-d '{ "arrivalAt": "2012-12-24T20:00:00.0000000Z", "pickup":{"streetName":"Amaliegade","houseNumber":"36","zipCode":"1256","city":"Copenhagen K","country":"DK","lat":55.68,"lng":12.59}, "vehicleType": "fourSeaterAny" }'
+		-d '{ "arrivalAt": "2012-12-24T20:00:00.0000000Z", "pickup":{"streetName":"Amaliegade","houseNumber":"36","zipCode":"1256","city":"Copenhagen K","country":"DK","lat":55.68,"lng":12.59}, "vehicleType": "fourSeaterAny", "services": "childSeat" }'

 #### Example response